kdgregory/log4j-aws-appenders/docs/build.md

 ### AWS permissions needed for integration tests

-While the individual appender docs list the permissions needed to use those appenders, the integration tests require many more permissions: they have to create, examine, and delete resources.
+While the individual appender docs list the permissions needed to use those appenders, the integration tests require additional permissions: they have to create, examine, and delete resources outside of what the log-writers themselves do.
 While I normally run using "Administrator" permissions, I also run a pre-release test on EC2 using an instance role with the following policy.

 **Do not use this policy in production.** It is extremely over-powered, and includes permissions that are not needed for normal use of an appender.